metrom-xyz/monorepo/packages/react/README.md

 ### Wrap app in context provider

-Wrap your app with the `MetromProvider` React Context Provider and pass the environment you wish to target the `environment` property.
+Wrap your app with the `MetromProvider` React Context Provider and pass the environment you wish to target in the `environment` property.

 The `Environment` is exported by the library.